 Problem 5.1

+Use the program SIRsolver or SIRmaxHelp from our website to examine the three "peaks" of various epidemics.
 When do they occur?
 How do the disease parameters b and c affect the peaks and times of occurrence?
 How do the initial values of s[0] affect the peaks and times?